 Yes.
 More research is showing the benefits of exercise and other rehabilitation strategies in improving quality of life, safety, and independence in MS patients.
 Exercise contributes to well being and helps with sleep, appetite, and bowel and bladder function.

-“Exercise has a lot of benefits for MS, especially for management of fatigue,” says Gabriel Pardo, M.D., Director of the Oklahoma Medical Research Foundation Multiple Sclerosis Center of Excellence.
+“Exercise has a lot of benefits for MS, especially for management of fatigue,” says Dr. Gabriel Pardo, director of the Oklahoma Medical Research Foundation Multiple Sclerosis Center of Excellence.
 “Patients think that working out will make them more tired, but the opposite is actually true.
-In addition, when patients have issues withmuscle tone, spasticity, and ambulation, exercise will keep muscles limber and preserve strength.”
+In addition, when patients have issues with muscle tone, spasticity, and ambulation, exercise will keep muscles limber and preserve strength.”

-Sometimes moving to a cooler climate can help.
+Sometimes, moving to a cooler climate can help.
 Some patients are sensitive to heat.
 Lots of diets have been put forth for MS, but none have proven effective or necessary.
-The only vitamin that has been proven to help is vitamin D. Of course, eating a healthy diet is good for everyone, including MS patients.
+The only vitamin that has been proven to help is vitamin D. Studies on other vitamins, such as vitamin E, show promise.

 Your doctor should be able to give you a good indication of your prognosis.
 There are different types of MS, some of which are more progressive than others.
 Even if you have primary progressive MS, there is a lot your doctor can do to minimize it.
-Don’t be afraid to use search engines yourself to find out what the latest treatments are so you can ask your doctor about them.
+Don’t be afraid to research what the latest treatments are so you can ask your doctor about them.